Dear reader of ADxS.org, please excuse the disruption.

 Rats that grow up in enriched environments develop a thicker cortex.
 Based on this, it is conceivable that the increased sensitivity that we perceive to correlate with ADHD and giftedness as the equivalent of enriched perception leads to a thicker cortex (which also develops later).

-Enriched environments, HEE, are housing conditions with increased social interaction and sensory and motor stimulation.32
+Enriched environments, HEE, are housing conditions with increased social interaction and sensory and motor stimulation.38

 Increased neurotrophin expression (e.g. nerve growth factor, NGF) and the associated increase in neurogenesis in the hippocampus are suspected as a possible cause.
-Furthermore, the stress-induced increase in dopamine and acetylcholine in the PFC is reduced, which promotes stress resistance.
-In addition, the release of the stress hormone cortisol is reduced during mild acute stress.34
+Furthermore, the stress-related increase in dopamine and acetylcholine in the PFC is reduced, which promotes stress resistance.
+In addition, the release of the stress hormone cortisol is reduced during mild acute stress.40

-Middle adolescence is also the period in which there is the greatest vulnerability to the “second hit” with regard to the development of mental disorders in adulthood.
-This is supported by the findings of Heim and Binder, according to which stress levels in adolescence can lead to an increase in stress levels in early childhood.36
+Middle adolescence is also the period in which there is the greatest vulnerability to the “second hit” in terms of the development of mental disorders in adulthood.
+This is supported by the findings of Heim and Binder, according to which stress levels in adolescence can lead to an increase in stress levels in early childhood.42

 Since it is known from giftedness research that IQ can change by 10 points within 10 years, and since the combination of stress sensitivity and special talent seems to occur unnaturally frequently, we have developed the hypothesis that stress has its own mechanism of action that promotes IQ.

-This could explain why the character traits attributed to ADHD sufferers as positive characteristics in the ADHD literature and the traits attributed to gifted people in the literature on giftedness show such surprising similarities.
+This could explain why the character traits attributed to people with ADHD in the ADHD literature as positive traits and the traits attributed to gifted people in the literature on giftedness have such surprising similarities.

 This hypothesis could be supported by the fact that mild stress leads to a slight increase in dopamine and noradrenaline levels in the PFC (but not directly to an increased IQ).
 Only severe stress increases the levels in such a way that the PFC is “switched off” and behavioral control is transferred to other areas of the brain.